 “Only last month Labour showed that the measures they brought in since 2010 are so weak they raise a quarter less than they first claimed.”

 No prosecutions for tax avoiders at the top and growing action against those who can’t afford to pay tax show exactly where the Tories’ priorities lie: turning a blind eye to abuses by the rich while punishing the most vulnerable.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.